Here are the top reasons why investors hire us:

 Do I have to pay some kind of “reserve”?

 No. Unlike most of our competitors, we don’t want to hold your money for no reason.
 We trust that you will reimburse us in a timely fashion for smaller repairs and we will ask for 50% on large ticket items.

 Electronically – We send you money electronically from our account to yours.
 It takes about 5 days to process rents.
 Generally, all our owners are paid by the 25th of the month unless they have a rebel tenant who pays on the 25th.
 We are slowly getting rid of the tenants who pay weird days.

 How do you collect rent and how do I get my money?

 Most of our tenants pay us electronically.
-The ones who need to pay cash or with a money order pay at any 7-Eleven.
+The ones who need to pay cash or with a money order pay at any 7-Eleven, CVS Pharmacy or Walmart.
+It’s rare for tenants to pay us other than electronically.
 We do not accept checks in the mail or money in person.
 We do not collect cash or drive around with a baseball bat.